Delaware vs Cayman for fund domiciliation?

 Trump's H.R.1 legislation therefore provides an interesting opportunity for the Cayman Islands.
 If they promote and broaden their offering as an attractive fund domicile alternative, they harbour the potential to pilfer Delaware's limited partnership trade.

-The Jersey Limited Liability Company (LLC)
+What are the benefits of a Jersey Limited Liability Company (LLC) for fund promoters?

 Alternatively, and following the success of the LLC in the US and the introduction of the LLC by the Cayman Islands in 2016, the Jersey LLC is currently being developed.
-Jersey is a popular destination for North American asset and fund administration, with around £169bn administered in 2016.
+Jersey in the Channel Islands is a popular destination for North American asset and fund administration, with around £169bn administered in 2016.
 The planned introduction of LLCs highlights Jersey's desire to enhance this international relationship and bring further investment to the Island.

 Along with the benefit of the limited liability protection of a company, it is expected that the Jersey LLC will offer: